gleisonsdm/TaskMiner/README.md

 - path-to-llvm-build-bin-folder : A reference to the location of the llvm-3.7 binaries.

-- TaskMiner/lib : A reference to the location of the DawnCC libraries (.so files).
+- TaskMiner/lib : A reference to the location of the TaskMiner libraries (.so files).

 - Source Code : The input file that will be used to run the analyses.